codama-idl/codama/packages/visitors-core/README.md

             const pdaNode = linkables.getOrThrow(node);
             console.log(`${pdaNode.seeds.length} seeds`);
         }),
+    v => recordNodeStackVisitor(v, stack),
-    v => recordLinkablesVisitor(v, linkables),
+    v => recordLinkablesOnFirstVisitVisitor(v, linkables),
 );
 ```

-Note that the `recordLinkablesVisitor` should always be the last visitor in the pipe to ensure that all linkable nodes are recorded before being used.
+Note that the `recordLinkablesOnFirstVisitVisitor` should be the last visitor in the pipe to ensure that all linkable nodes are recorded before being used.

 ## Other useful visitors